Ezra 9 – Israel’s Sin and Ezra’s Confession

 e.
 To revive us, to repair the house of our God, to rebuild its ruins, and to give us a wall: Ezra was impressed by all these signs of God’s mercy and favor to His people, signs he had only seen a few days before for the first time.
 It made him appreciate how good God had been to His people, and how dangerous it was for them to sin and compromise in response to His goodness.

 i.
-“Some critics take this reference to a wall as an argument for the priority of Nehemiah over Ezra, assuming an allusion to the wall the Nehemiah had repaired in his day.
+“Some critics take this reference to a wall as an argument for the priority of Nehemiah over Ezra, assuming an allusion to the wall that Nehemiah had repaired in his day.
 But most scholars agree that the reference here is not to be taken literally.”
 (Yamauchi)

 ii.
 To give us a wall: “They had the fence of the king of Persia’s favour.
 They had also God’s providence, as a hedge or wall of fire round about them.”
 (Trapp)

 iii.
 “The Jewish commentator Slotki (p.
 166) observes poignantly: ‘A little grace had been granted by God to his people; a small remnant had found its weary way back to its home and driven a single peg into its soil; a solitary ray of light was shining; a faint breath of freedom lightened their slavery.
 How graphically Ezra epitomizes Jewish experience in these few words!’”
 (Yamauchi)

 3. (10-14) Ezra fears that God’s people are testing His mercy.